 (By the way, that “stuck in the past” feeling sometimes shows up in flashbacks to past events.
 If you’re struggling with flashbacks or abreactions, check out the flashback halting protocol.

 You may have experienced childhood trauma, or trauma later in life (physical or emotional) — or both.

 Below I explain more about both.

 People dealing with this kind of trauma may have been abused in childhood – emotionally, physically, or sexually.
 But it’s not only childhood abuse that leads people to have traumatic reactions in the present.
-You may also be struggling with attachment trauma or attachment wounding (Where your caregivers weren’t dangerous, but they didn’t meet your needs either, which leaves you sometimes feeling alone in a not-very-friendly world. due to other circumstances:
+You may also be struggling with attachment trauma or attachment wounding (Where your caregivers weren’t dangerous, but they didn’t meet your needs either, which leaves you sometimes feeling alone in what feels like a not-very-friendly world):

 - You experienced neglect or emotional abuse.

 - A parent seemed to need you to take care of them.

 - You felt/were threatened by a reactive caregiver.